Sanved-Jagatap/-AI-Music-Maestro/README.md

 Training: An LSTM network learns temporal dependencies in the musical structure.
 Generation: The model outputs a new music sequence, which is saved as a MIDI file and playable through the interface.

-Note:
-To interact with the music generation model, you need to run the MusApp.ipynb(Gradio interface)